ffanzhang/vim-airline-stopwatch/README.md

 ```

 ## Viewing time splits
-- each time split will create an entry on the status line.
+- each call to split will create an entry on the status line.
 If there are
-too many splits that overflow the status line, type :messges in vim to view
+too many splits, this plugin will overflow the status line.
+Type :messges in vim to view
 the splits.
-Note the final stop time is not included in messages.
+Note that the final stop time is not included in messages.
 The
 rationale is stop() is actually pause() in disguise :) Also note you can
 disable messages by setting let g:airline#extensions#stopwatch#save_to_messages = 0

 ```
 :messages
 ```
-- v0.1.0 and after, we have a more comprehensive summary of split times and
+- for v0.1.0 and after, we have a more comprehensive summary of split times and
   stop times opened in a new buffer.
 ```
 :call airline#extensions#stopwatch#summary()<CR>